xupei0610/Happy-Poison/README.md

 # Agents
 Four kinds of agents are developed.

+   Intelligent Happy agent,
+   Intelligent Poison agent,
-An intelligent Happy agent, an intelligent Poison agent, a Poison agent whose action pattern is random completely, and a Happy agent who can response to the control signs from the outside.
+   Poison agent whose action pattern is random completely, and Happy agent who can response to the control signs from the outside.

+# Usage
+Environment: Python 3.4 with support to TK.

+Run _*main.py*_ for GUI version, or run _*main_terminal.py*_ for command-line version.

+# Thanks
+Have a good day.